Topic

 3.1.
 The applicant’s qualifications

 3.1.1.
-Vocational education or special qualifications
+Vocational education

 An entry visa will not be issued pursuant to this guideline if vocational education at a level higher than upper secondary school is required, cf. the Immigration Regulations section 6-1 second paragraph.
 This currently applies to religious leaders and teachers.